Traditional Italian Food: The Best Traditional Italian Dishes

 Traditional Italian food is not what you think it is.
-While many dishes are world famous, there’s much more variety than you’d imagine.
-In fact, food in Italy is actually very regional and dishes we eat in Sardinia may be unheard of in Lombardy or in Sicily.
-One thing for sure though is that one of the perks of visiting Italy is eating.
+While many dishes are world-famous, there’s much more variety than you’d imagine.
+In fact, food in Italy is actually very regional, and dishes we eat in Sardinia may be unheard of in Lombardy or Sicily.

-Let me start by stating that are several traditional Italian dishes that are eaten throughout Italy, and you will be able to try them no matter where and when you visit.
-However, there is a whole spectrum of Italian regional food – dishes that have regional and seasonal variations.
-There even are dishes don’t exist outside their tiny area of creation.
+Let me start by stating that several traditional Italian dishes are eaten throughout Italy, and you will be able to try them no matter where and when you visit.

 So my question is: how much do you actually know about the less famous traditional Italian dishes?
 Let’s see some of this Italian regional food, so that you know what to try and where!

-Traditional Italian Food – Northern Italy
+Traditional Italian Food—Northern Italy

 Ossobuco (Braised Veal Shanks) (Lombardy)